Overview

 Compliance exports

 Verra generates evidence packs for your auditors directly from the receipt log.
-Exports are available from the admin dashboard under Evidence Packs.
+Generate them from the admin dashboard under Reports.
+Each pack is downloadable as JSON, CSV (zipped), Excel (.xlsx), or PDF, with a separate integrity manifest and signature file.

 EU AI Act